fluct/fluct/README.md

 Create a new application (where "myapp" is the application name):

 ```
-fluct new myapp
+$ fluct new myapp
+  Created ./myapp
+  Created ./myapp/functions
+  Created ./myapp/package.json
 ```

 ### fluct generate
-Generate a new action to list users (where "list_users" is the action name):
+Generate a new action (where "list_users" is the action name):

 ```
 $ fluct generate list_users